The ultimate rich and fudgy Chocolate Cheesecake has an Oreo cookie base, smooth chocolate interior, and a simple ganache topping.

 • Don’t add hot butter to the crushed cookies.
 Let the butter cool slightly before mixing the two together to avoid a greasy pie crust.

 • Compress the crust.
-I like to lightly spritz the back of a flat one-cup measuring cup with cooking spray and then use it to press the crumbs tightly to form a nice, even crust.
+I like to lightly spritz the back of a one-cup measuring cup with cooking spray and then use it to press the crumbs tightly to form a nice, even crust.

 • Bake the crust.
 To ensure the crust doesn’t get too soft, we bake it before adding the cheesecake filling.
 While the crust doesn’t need to be cooled completely, we do want it slightly cooled before adding the chocolate cheesecake filling.